SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Further Analysis and Discussion

-To verify that our SASS strategy explicitly expands the data distribution, we conduct condition space visualization and quantitative sparsity evaluations.
+To verify that our SASS strategy explicitly expands the data distribution, we conduct condition space visualization, quantitative sparsity evaluations and downstream utility analysis.
 Specifically, we use t-SNE to project the semantic representations of the original training set, as well as those obtained through the GMSS and SASS mechanisms, into a two-dimensional space.
 As shown in Fig.~\ref{fig6}, the semantic representations generated by the GMSS mechanism are evenly distributed within the original feature space, producing diverse and distribution-consistent conditions.
-Furthermore, the semantic representations generated by the SASS mechanism are distributed in the sparser regions of the original feature space, which significantly enlarges the coverage of the training distribution while maintaining consistency with the original data manifold.
+Furthermore, the semantic representations generated by the SASS mechanism are distributed in the sparser regions of the original feature space, which significantly enlarges the coverage of the semantic space while maintaining consistency with the original data manifold.

 We further verify that the samples generated under sparse condition guidance are indeed sparse in nature through quantitative metrics.
-Specifically, following the settings in~\cite{sehwag2022generating, um2024self}, we adopt three sparsity measures on generated samples: the average k-nearest neighbor distance (AvgKNN), the Local Outlier Factor (LOF), and the Rarity Score.
-As shown in Fig.~\ref{sparsity}, the generated samples guided by the sparse conditions consistently exhibit higher AvgKNN distances, larger LOF values, and higher Rarity Scores compared to those generated by the GMSS.
+Specifically, following the settings in~\cite{sehwag2022generating, um2024self}, we adopt three sparsity measures on generated samples: the average k-nearest neighbor distance (AvgKNN), the Local Outlier Factor (LOF), and the \textit{rarity score}.
+As shown in Fig.~\ref{sparsity}, the generated samples guided by the sparse conditions consistently exhibit higher AvgKNN distances, larger LOF values, and higher \textit{rarity scores} compared to those generated by the GMSS.
 These results quantitatively demonstrate that the SASS mechanism successfully shifts the generated samples towards the sparse regions of the data distribution, explicitly expanding the coverage of the training manifold.
 This property is particularly beneficial for enhancing the generalization capability of the classifier by exposing it to more diverse and underrepresented regions of the original data space.